The Invention of the White Race Vol. 1 Racial Oppression and Social Control by Theodore W. Allen

 "THERE WERE NO WHITE PEOPLE THERE" -- 1619

-On the back cover of the 1994 first edition of The Invention of the White Race Vol. I: Racial Oppression and Social Control, author Theodore W. Allen writes, “When the first Africans arrived in Virginia in 1619, there were no ‘white’ people there; nor according to the colonial records, would there be for another sixty years.”
+On the back cover of the 1994 first edition of The Invention of the White Race Vol. I: Racial Oppression and Social Control, Allen wrote -- “When the first Africans arrived in Virginia in 1619, there were no ‘white’ people there; nor according to the colonial records, would there be for another sixty years.”
 He based this statement on the fact that, after twenty-plus years of meticulous research and examination of 885 county-years of pattern-setting Virginia’s colonial records, he found “no instance of the official use of the word ‘white’ as a token of social status” prior to 1691.

 "THERE WERE NO WHITE PEOPLE THERE" -- 1640